Find and Highlight Duplicate Values in Excel using VBA (macro)

 End Sub

-The Worksheet_Change event will trigger the search and highlight procedure when a user types in or pastes a value inside a cell in the second column, and leaves the cell once the entry is complete.
+The Worksheet_Change event will trigger the "search and highlight" procedure when you type in or paste a value inside a cell in the second column and "leave" the cell.
 As long as the focus is inside the active cell, it will not trigger the event.

 ← PreviousNext →